On visits to Japan I came to admire the wooden lanterns of Japan which have a history of many hundreds of years.

 After extensive research for over a year, I gained some awareness of the subtle nuances of shape, angles and their relationship to each other which contribute to a style so unique and difficult to replicate.

 During the design stages, Japanese friends and professionals have been consulted to ensure that the lanterns conform to that which is essentially Japanese.

 It's common knowledge that timber never stops moving; in damp weather it gains moisture and expands, then shrinks again when it dries.
-Characteristically, in outdoor conditions oak always gains lots of fine cracks (checking) in its surface as it ages.
+Characteristically, in outdoor conditions oak always gains lots of fine cracks in its surface as it ages.

 It also changes colour to a silver grey, which many regard as one of its attractive features.
-Along with checking, these characteristics add to its rustic attraction.

 This gives them a good "head start" and if you should continue with regular treatment (every few years), the lifespan is really quite indeterminate.